-This November, flew Business Class in an Etihad Airways Boeing 777-300ER from Etihad’s hub in Abu Dhabi (United Arab Emirates) to Bangkok (Thailand).
+This November, I flew Business Class in an Etihad Airways Boeing 777-300ER from Etihad’s hub in Abu Dhabi (United Arab Emirates) to Bangkok (Thailand).

-Etihad has a fleet of 29 Boeings 777 which feature the same Business Class product that you will find on Etihad’s Airbus A330 aircraft.
-The seat is a decent lie flat, but is not nearly as good as the Business Studios on Etihad’s A380 and B787 Dreamliner planes.
+Etihad has a fleet of 29 Boeings 777, which feature the same Business Class product that you will find on Etihad’s Airbus A330 aircraft.
+The seat is a decent lie flat but is not nearly as good as the Business Studios on Etihad’s A380 and B787 Dreamliner planes.

 This flight was part of a larger itinerary, which involved a round trip between Frankfurt (Germany) and Bangkok (Thailand) with a stopover in Abu Dhabi.
-The cost of my ticket was 1299 euros, which is a fabulous price for a longhaul Business Class trip from Europe to Asia.
-I purchased the ticket during a 48 hour flash sale on the Etihad Airways website.
-Most airlines offer sales from time to time and if you take a look at my tips on booking cheap Business class tickets, you will find out how to snag these cheap flights.
+A ticket was €1299 EUR, a fabulous price for a long-haul Business Class trip from Europe to Asia.
+I purchased the ticket during a 48-hour flash sale on the Etihad Airways website.
+Most airlines offer sales from time to time, and if you take a look at our tips on booking cheap Business class tickets, you will find out how to snag these cheap flights.

 Etihad Flight Review

 Etihad Airways’ Boeing 777 fleet comes in four different seat configurations.
-Its long-range B777-200LR and some B777-300ER have a three-class layout, with one First, two Business and several Economy Class cabins per plane.
+Its long-range B777-200LR and some B777-300ER have a three-class layout, with one First, two Business, and several Economy Class cabins per plane.

-Most of Etihad’s B777-300ER aircraft have a two-class layout since Etihad choose to drop First Class cabins on these planes.
+Most of Etihad’s B777-300ER aircraft have a two-class layout since Etihad chooses to drop First Class cabins on these planes.
 These planes feature either one Business Class cabin with 28 seats and 3 Economy Class cabins with 384 seats or two Business Class cabins of 40 seats in total and 340 Economy Class seats spread over 3 cabins.

-The Business Class seats onboard all of Etihad’s B777s are arranged in a 1-2-1 staggered layout, which means that all seats face forward and that every passenger has direct access to the aisle.
+The Business Class seats on board all of Etihad’s B777s are arranged in a 1-2-1 staggered layout, which means that all seats face forward and that every passenger has direct access to the aisle.
 Note that this seating pattern means that middle pairs and window seats have a few inches/cm more length in bed mode than the aisle seats.
 This seat layout is not unique to Etihad as you also find it on other carriers such as Iberia, Emirates (A380 planes), Finnair (A330), Qantas, Asiana, and Thai Airways.

-The cabin has an elegant albeit slightly dated look.
+The cabin has an elegant, albeit slightly dated look.
 The Business Class cabins in Etihad Airways A330 planes feature an identical design and seat layout.

 What are the best Business Class seats on Etihad’s low-density B777s

-Solo travellers should go for the window seats.
+Solo travelers should go for the window seats.
 Window seats are alternately located closer to the window (A & K seats) or to the aisle (C & H seats), and the A & K seats are the ones you want to choose (you will feel very exposed in the C & H seats).

-Couples and good friends should go for one of the middle seats (seats E and F on rows 5, 7, 9, 11, 12 and 14).
+Couples and good friends should go for one of the middle seats (seats E and F on rows 5, 7, 9, 11, 12, and 14).

-If you are a tall person (taller than the length of the flat-bed), you should choose on the middle pairs or window seats, since these seats have a few inches/cm more length in bed mode than the aisle seats.
+The seats in the smaller Business Class cabin (rows 7 and 8) enjoy a more intimate ambiance.
+If you are a tall person (taller than the length of the flatbed), you should choose the middle pairs or window seats since these seats have a few inches/cm more length in bed mode than the aisle seats.

 What are the worst Business Class seats on Etihad’s low-density B777s?